MB3hel/AUVControlBoard/docs/docs/devs/math.md

 $s_{yaw} = \begin{pmatrix}0 & 0 & h\end{pmatrix}$

 We need to transform these onto the robot's axes as $w$ vectors.
 For roll this is trivial as roll is about the vehicle's y axis.
-For pitch, this requires undoing roll first (rotate by $q_{roll}*$) and for yaw this requires undoing roll then pitch.
+For pitch, this requires undoing roll first (rotate by $q_{roll}^*$) and for yaw this requires undoing roll then pitch.
 Thus

 $w_{roll} = s_{roll}$